 At the end of this presentation, the learner will be able to:

-2. Identify core DBT Treatment Strategies and Skills.
+1. Recite core DBT Treatment Strategies and Skills.

-3. Understand what DBT Skills can be used to effectively treat the issues related to a client’s problematic sexual behavior.
+2. Describe how DBT Skills can be used to effectively treat the issues related to a client’s problematic sexual behavior.

-4. Be able to formulate and adapt an effective treatment plan using Chain Analysis and specific DBT skills for a variety of problematic sexual behaviors.
+3. Design and adapt an effective treatment plan using Chain Analysis and specific DBT skills for a variety of problematic sexual behaviors.